Mary Ann's Cottage

 - Towels (per person)

 Bed linen and towels are available to hire by overseas guests only.
 The first £25 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by electric storage heaters and wood-burning stove (starter pack INCLUDED).
 WiFi is INCLUDED (subject to a fair usage policy).
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
 A maximum of 1 dog is welcome at an additional charge (1 medium or 1 small)**.
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.
+No infants.

 ** Please note - Pets should not be allowed in the bedrooms or on the furniture, or be left unsupervised in the property.